Oneiroi/Saiweb.co.uk/source/_posts/2015-11-26-highly-obfusticated-php-webshell.markdown

 1. *KEEP YOUR WORDPRESS INSTALL UP TO DATE*
 2. *KEEP ALL YOUR WORDPRESS PLUGINS UP TO DATE*

-Simple enough right? of course this isn't a "cure all" and there's other vulnerabilites an mitigations to consider; but not for this post.
+Simple enough right?
+You would have thought so, but of course this isn't a "cure all" and there's other vulnerabilites and mitigations to consider; but not for this post.

 # RFU

-Remote File Upload.
+*Remote File Upload*.

 So the site in question had a plugin which was out of date.
-This plugin had a RFU vulnerability which allowed attackers to upload arbitary code files then head to
+This plugin had a RFU vulnerability which allowed attackers to upload arbitrary code files then head to

 https://thesite.com/wp-content/pluginname/uploadedfile.php